CFDB - Cystic Fibrosis DataBase

 Background

-Vitamin D (mainly, vitamin D3 = cholecalciferol and vitamin D2 =ergocalciferol, whose metabolite 25(OH)D is measured in serum), deficiency is common in CF patients, mainly in those with pancreatic insufficiency because of a lot of causes including malabsorption, decreased fat mass, reduced 25-hydroxylation of the vitamin, reduced exposure to sunlight, decreased vitaminD binding protein and exposure to drugs that increase metabolism.
+Vitamin D (mainly, vitamin D3 = cholecalciferol and vitamin D2 =ergocalciferol, whose metabolite 25(OH)D is measured in serum), deficiency is common in CF patients, mainly in those with pancreatic insufficiency due to malabsorption, decreased fat mass, reduced 25-hydroxylation of the vitamin, reduced exposure to sunlight, decreased vitaminD binding protein and exposure to drugs that increase metabolism.

-Vitamin D deficiency is one of the several factors that contributes to reduced bone mineral density in people with CF, because its activity in the intestinal calcium absorption
+Vitamin D deficiency is one of the several factors that contributes to reduced bone mineral density in people with CF

 Although this issue is still debated (Thrusfield RM, 2018), results of a retrospective study (McCauley LA, 2014), confirmed by a more recent one (Ongaratto R, 2018), has shown that higher 25(OH)D levels in children with CF are associated with lower rates of pulmonary exacerbations Another study (Sexauer WP, 2015), about 597 CF patients, had demonstrated that serum 25(OH)D is an independent predictor of lung function parameters even if it has not been confirmed in another more recent one, about CF infants and pre-schoolers (Oliveira MS, 2019)